wayfair-contribs/dd-trace-java/CONTRIBUTING.md

 Compiler settings:

 * OpenJDK 11 must be installed to build the entire project.
 Under `SDKs` it must have the name `11`.
-* Under `Build, Execution, Deployment > Compiler > Java Compiler` disable `Use '--release' option for cross-compilation`
+* In Preferences, under `Build, Execution, Deployment > Compiler > Java Compiler` disable `Use '--release' option for cross-compilation`

 Suggested plugins and settings: